Mahant0046/OWASP-TOP-10-TRAINING-PLATFORM/README.md

-# OWASP Training Platform
+# OWASP Top 10 Training Platform

-A comprehensive cybersecurity training platform based on the OWASP Top 10 vulnerabilities, now powered by PostgreSQL for enhanced performance and scalability.
+A comprehensive, interactive cybersecurity training platform designed to teach developers about the OWASP Top 10 vulnerabilities through hands-on labs, documentation, quizzes, and a gamified learning experience.

 ## 🚀 Features